Kalva014/CollaBoardation/README.md

 * Inspiration: Microsoft Whiteboard

 ## Importance and Interests:
-* It seems practical where people would actually use it
+* It seems practical where people would actually use it to display ideas and such
-* We will learn about how servers work cause multiple people will be working on the same thing
+* We will learn about how servers work cause multiple people will be working on the same whiteboard
-* Add more features....
+* We can print the whiteboard so people can save their ideas
+* Add a chat bar which allows for team communication

 ## Class Diagram: